On almost everywhere convergence of tensor product spline projections: Almost everywhere convergence

-By assumption, the expression on the right hand side of the latter display is finite.
+By assumption, the expression on the right-hand side of the latter display is finite.
 Choosing a suitable sequence of continuous functions $(g_n)$ (first approximate $f$ by a bounded function and then apply Lusin's theorem), the above expression tends to zero and we obtain